 - Add almond flour (don’t forget to skim the top of measuring cup with a knife) and mix gently with spatula to combine.

 - Remove bread from the oven and transfer to a cooling rack to cool off for 20 minutes.
-Holding onto the flaps of parchment paper remove bread from a loaf pan and let it cool off for another 60 minutes before slicing with sharp serrated knife.
+Holding onto the flaps of parchment paper remove bread from a pan and let it cool off for another 60 minutes before slicing with sharp serrated knife.

-Store: Store covered in a cool dry place for up to 5 days.
+- Store: Store covered in a cool dry place for up to 5 days.